viamrobotics/docs/docs/tutorials/slam.md

 draft: false
 description: "Instructions to run SLAM with either a webcam or provided example data."
 ---

+## Warning: This is an experimental feature.
+Stability is not guaranteed.
+Breaking changes are likely to occur, and occur often.

+## Introduction
-[SLAM](../services/slam.md) allows your robot to create a map of its surroundings, as well as find its location within that map.
+[SLAM](../../services/slam) allows your robot to create a map of its surroundings, as well as find its location within that map.

 This tutorial shows you how to run ORB-SLAM3 on your robot.
 You have two choices:
 * Run SLAM in online mode with a webcam.
 The webcam can be installed on a robot, or just be held by hand.